olvid-io/Olvid-Bot-Quickstart/docs/index.md

 :::{glossary}
 Daemon
-    A standalone and fully manageable Olvid application exposing gRPC services to control it.
+    A standalone and fully manageable Olvid application exposing [gRPC](https://grpc.io) services to control it.

-CLI
-    A text-based interface to setup and manually interact with a daemon instance.

 Bot
     Any program interacting as a client with a daemon instance.

+CLI
+    A text-based interface to set up and manually interact with a daemon instance.

 Identity
     An Olvid profile hosted in a daemon.